What’s happening on Holby City tonight?

-Set in the identical fictional Holby hospital as sister-show Casualty, Holby Metropolis has been operating weekly since 1999 and is likely one of the hottest persevering with dramas on British tv.
+Set in the identical fictional Holby hospital as sister-show Casualty, Holby Metropolis has been operating weekly since 1999 and is without doubt one of the hottest persevering with dramas on British tv.

 What time is Holby on tonight?

-Holby Metropolis Collection 22 – Episode 2, is on BBC1 at 8pm on Wednesday 15th January 2019.
-This can be a day later than normal, with the delay attributable to BBC One’s protection of yesterday’s FA Cup Third Spherical replays.
+Holby Metropolis Collection 22 – Episode three is on BBC One at 8pm on Tuesday 21st January 2020, shifting again to its common slot after final week’s episode was delayed by BBC One’s FA Cup Third Spherical replay protection.

 Who’s within the forged?

-A full forged listing for Holby Metropolis might be discovered right here.
+A full forged listing for Holby Metropolis could be discovered right here.

 Add Comment